joanafbrito/tomates-podres/README.md

 ## 🏆 Wins

-- Waiting for what it will happen... you never know... maybe ..." and the oscar's Goes to " ....
+- A big win was to be able to create the React components and have them communicate as we wanted them to.
+- Learning the behavior of JSX and how to apply CSS to those elements.
+- Adding the stars for a user to rate a movie and be able to give those stars beautiful styling and functionality.
+- Including a search bar for movie titles for better user experience.
+- Being able to render the movie trailer successfully for the selected.
+- Being able to successfully apply the Cypress testing.
+- Having a Lighthouse score over 90, even as we were still getting used to using JSX.

 ## Challenges

 - Balancing fun/life with project/work/study time 👩🏻‍💻💅🏻💆🏻‍♀️
 - First project in React.
+- Managing the media queries for responsive design.
+- The battle of fatigue and productivity.
+- Navigating the challenge of JSX styling.
+- First project applying the Cypress testing suite.

 ## Future Designs/Extensions

-- Add a user login/logout whith username and password
+- Add a user login/logout with username and password .
-- Have a area of favorite movies
+- Have an area of favorited movies.
-- Be able to watch the movie in the website
+- Be able to watch the movie in the website.
-- The User will be able to add rating to the watched movie
+- The User's star rating will be saved within the user's account.
+- Add an animation to the loading element.
+- Add arrows or other design to improve the UX with the movie scoll on homepage.